mikependon/RepoDB.NET/pages/cachers/fieldcache.md

 A cacher class for the class properties (as fields).
 It provides a 2nd-layer caching for the library when it comes to the class properties extraction (as fields).
 As a result, the library is fast-enough when reusing the already extracted class properties (as fields) on any execution.

+> Internally, this class is widely used within the library.

 #### Methods

 Below are the methods available from this class.